janpetzold/prince2-foundation-summary/README.md

 - have a strategy to manage communication between stakeholders

 #### Project Board ####
-- consist of Executive, Senior User and Senior Supplier (decision makers)
+- consists of Customer/Executive, Senior User and Senior Supplier (decision makers)
 - only one Executive, but potentially multiple senior users/suppliers
 - users are in the PB to make sure that the correct product is developed in good quality (senior user, connects PMT and users), supply benefits information
 - executive owns BC and has the final word on decisions
+- PB need to agree stage tolerances (WP tolerances may be set by TM)
 - PB is accountable for success/failure of the project and provides a unified direction to project and PM
 - business assurance vs. user assurance = value for money vs. product works as expected
 - PB provides resources and funds, supports the PM, ensures effective communication
 - PB may delegate responsibility to a Change Authority (person/group)
+- not necessarily approved by CPM

 #### Project Manager / Team Manager ####